Take a Peek: Efficient Encoder Adaptation for Few-Shot Semantic Segmentation via LoRA: Experiments

 Training time increases by \( K \times T \) iterations, where \( K \) is the support set size and \( T \) the number of adaptation steps.
 This cost, however, is incurred only once per support set.
 In many practical settings—e.g., robotics or edge computing—the support set remains static during deployment, allowing for offline adaptation without affecting real-time performance.

 In interactive use cases such as image editing, real-time constraints are relaxed; here, the improved segmentation quality justifies the added adaptation cost.
 Moreover, TaP allows a performance-efficiency trade-off.
 As shown in \cref{fig:rank}, higher ranks (e.g., \( r = 2^7 \)) yield substantial gains---e.g., a +3\% improvement with just one iteration---favoring low-latency scenarios.
 Conversely, lower ranks permit slower, more accurate adaptation when resources permit.
-The flexibility of our framework also enables us to reduce \( K \) by choosing a selection strategy that samples a reduced number of support images per class, further mitigating computational costs, as done with DMTNet.
+The flexibility of our framework also enables us to reduce \( K \) by selecting a smaller number of support images per class, further mitigating computational costs, as in DMTNet.

 As shown in \cref{tab:computation}, the computational profile of TaP depends on the underlying architecture.
 Peak memory usage is influenced not only by the number of trainable parameters but also by intermediate activations and attention maps, which dominate memory consumption in large backbones.
 For instance, TaP on BAM requires 5320~MB, whereas DCAMA requires 9221~MB despite training a similar number of parameters (2.29M vs.\ 3.08M).
 This discrepancy arises from DCAMA producing larger attention maps rather than inefficiency in TaP itself.
 Crucially, across all models, TaP remains substantially lighter than full fine-tuning, while achieving stronger performance than decoder-only updates.